adejimmy/user-service/README.md

 Tested On Windows
 Java 8.1.13
 Intellij IDEA 2022.1 Ultimate Edition
+AWS

-The application flow os a s follows
+The application flow os as follows

 1) A gitub repository is created to post the application
-2) We need to build the code using AWS codebuild but the code build does not know what to do as per steps to take so a build.yml file(which explains steps and things to install) is created to help the code build what steps and install to make
+2) We need to build the code using AWS codebuild but the code build does not know what to do as per steps to take so a build.yml file(which explains steps and things to install) is created to help the codebuild to understand the steps and what to install
-3) The code build will build and deploy in the elastic bean stalk, this process is called code pipeline which works like Jenkins
+3) The code build will build and deploy to the elastic bean stalk, this process is called codepipeline which works like Jenkins